Kiranlewis/Portfolio/Atliq Hardwares/README.md

 Linkedin : https://www.linkedin.com/in/arunsaikiran-senthilkumar-0a1914171/

 ## Case study questions & answers ##
-  Report of Individual product sales (aggregated on a monthly basis at the product code level) for Croma India customer for FY-2021 so that I can track individual product sales.
+####  Report of Individual product sales (aggregated on a monthly basis at the product code level) for Croma India customer for FY-2021 to track individual product sales.

 The  report should contain the following fields
 * 1.Month